jugonzal/lectures/12w2d2-async-flow/README.md

 - The role of callbacks
 - Passing data back
+- Waiting for all events to wrap up
 - Chaining events

 You can look at the code we wrote together in my [repo/12w2d2/spellnum.js](https://github.com/jugonzal/lectures/blob/master/12w2d2-async-flow/spellnum.js)